 Any color that has the word "Tri-coat" in the paint name listed on our site has three different coats of paint applied at the factory.
 The first is a basecoat of color.
 Next a second coat of transparent color, called the midcoat is applied and finally, a coat of clearcoat.
 The midcoat color is applied very thin and adds additional depth to the paint.
 In order to successfully match a tri-coat, you should practice on a scrap piece of metal or plastic.

 First apply the basecoat.
 This is the main color coat.
 Make sure this has thoroughly dried for at least a few hours.
 Next, apply the midcoat layer.
-This bottle (or spray can) will have a check by the word Tricoat (or Midcoat) or a #2 on the label to identify it.
+The spray can will have a check by the word Tricoat (or Midcoat) or a #2 on the label to identify it.
 This color goes on very thinly and you must practice a bit to get it right.
 Finally, you apply the clearcoat to achieve the correct color.
 Follow this link for pricing.

 When spraying tricoats, apply the basecoat first.
 Spray the midcoat out even farther than the basecoat or you will create a paint layer line.
 The best was to spray tricoats is to spray the entire panel to the edge so there are no paint layer lines.
 Again, practice, practice, practice off the vehicle first before applying a tricoat to your vehicle!